Taken for granted

 c.1300, from Old French crucifer (12c., Modern French crucifier), from Vulgar Latin *crucificare, from Late Latin crucifigere "to fasten to a cross," from cruci, dative of Latin crux "cross" (see cross (n.)) + figere "fasten" (see fix (v.)).
 An ancient mode of capital punishment considered especially ignominious by the Romans.
 Figurative sense of "to torment" is 1620s.
 Related: Crucified ; crucifying.

-This whole bit of research soon becomes confusing, because, if a word is not coined until around 1200 - 1300 A.D., how does it wind up in a first-century document?
+This whole bit of research soon becomes confusing, because, if a word is not coined until around 1000 - 1300 A.D., how does it wind up in the translation of a first-century document?
 All the accepted Biblical authorities, like the one at Bible Hub, use the common understandings, but if you look closely, they put the real meaning of the Greek word prospegnumi

 in the definition ("to fasten to"), then use the word "cross" as an example of how the word is used, or even implied in the definition ("spec. to a cross"), which is not the Biblical usage of the term.
 While subtle, this is a way to insert a popular idea into a definiton.
 Considering that the meaning of the Greek word in the text means "to fasten to", does that mean that the object was a cross?
 Consider this from Got Questions?: